pdf-association/pdf-issues/docs/32000-2-2020/clause14.md

 <p class="location">Delete NOTE 1 (<i>original numbering</i>) as follows:</p>

 <p class="hangingindent">
-<del onMouseEnter="mouseEnter(this)" data-issue="303">NOTE 1 This is a sequence not simply of bytes in the content stream but of complete graphics objects.
+<del onMouseEnter="mouseEnter(this)" data-issue="303" data-iso="approved">NOTE 1 This is a sequence not simply of bytes in the content stream but of complete graphics objects.
 Each object is fully qualified by the parameters of the graphics state in which it is rendered.</del>
 </p>

 <p>...</p>